How to use CSS Animations without a library

 Animation properties

-In this example we set 3 animation properties: animation-name
+In this example we set 3 animation properties: animation-name, animation-duration, and

 There are other animation properties that can be changed as well, including